Semikhah: Status of current rabbis

 Although presently most functioning synagogue (i.e. "pulpit") rabbis hold semikhah, this was until quite recently not always required, and in fact many Haredi rabbis may possibly not be required to hold a "formal" semikhah even though they may occupy important rabbinical and leadership positions.
 The reasons being that what is prized in the communities they serve and lead is most of all a supreme mastery of the Talmud with a vast knowledge of the commentaries of the Rishonim and Acharonim and Responsa, added to knowledge of the Shulchan Aruch and Halakha ("Jewish Law").
 In the UK, a communal minister who does not have semikhah has the title "Reverend" rather than "rabbi".

 Many Hasidic rebbes and Rosh yeshivas of major Orthodox yeshivas are not required to "prove" to their flocks that they do or do not hold formal semikhah because their reputations as Torah-scholars and sages is unquestioned and esteemed based on the recommendations of trusted sages, and the experiences and interactions that many knowledgeable Torah-observant Jews have with them, which thus gives practical testimony based on experience that these great rabbis are indeed worthy to be called as such.

 For example, according to some reports Rabbi Yisrael Meir Kagan (known as the Chafetz Chayim) did not officially receive semikhah until late in life, when a formal rabbinic qualification was necessary for him to call himself "rabbi" on an immigration application.
 Most current poskim, however, do have semikhah.

 Just as a debate exists about who is a Jew, there is little consensus as to who is a rabbi.
-The Reform movement in a Responsa states that for their Temples, pulpit rabbis need to attend and complete their academic program at the Reform movement's rabbinic schools.
+The Reform movement in a Responsum states that for their Temples, pulpit rabbis need to attend and complete their academic program at the Reform movement's rabbinic schools.
 But they further state that this does not negate other sects of Judaism from accepting the time-honored semikhah of one-on-one.
 Nor do they deal with the issue of rabbis who are not pulpit rabbis but teach, study, and do research.
 They do say that the need for three rabbis is unneeded as the two additional rabbis are just witnesses and cannot attest to the new rabbi's knowledge.

 Ordination of cantors

 Many cantorial institutions in the United States currently grant smicha lehazzanut to their students.
 Some have historically used the term investiture to describe the conferral of cantorial authority onto their graduates.

 The term investiture was originally intended to make a distinction between the ordination of rabbis and that of cantors.
-However, in response to the increased responsibility of the cantor in contemporary American synagogues, some institutions such as Hebrew Union College (Reform) have recently begun to use the term "ordination" instead of "investiture."
+However, in response to the increased responsibility of the cantor in contemporary American synagogues, some institutions such as Hebrew Union College (Reform) have recently begun to use the term "ordination" instead of "investiture".
 Other institutions that ordain cantors include Hebrew College (pluralistic), the Academy for Jewish Religion (pluralistic), and Aleph (Renewal).

 As of 2021, the Jewish Theological Seminary (Conservative) will begin ordaining its cantors.